AkshayTayade21/demo-practice/README.md

 # demo-practice
-this is my first git repository
+This is my first git repository
+Author - Akshay Tayade